Muhammad Iqbal: Persian

 The Zabur-e-Ajam (Persian Psalms), published in 1927, includes the poems "Gulshan-e-Raz-e-Jadeed" ("Garden of New Secrets") and "Bandagi Nama" ("Book of Slavery").
 In "Gulshan-e-Raz-e-Jadeed", Iqbal first poses questions, then answers them with the help of ancient and modern insight.
 "Bandagi Nama" denounces slavery and attempts to explain the spirit behind the fine arts of enslaved societies.
-Here, as in other books, Iqbal insists on remembering the past, doing well in the present and preparing for the future, while emphasising love, enthusiasm and energy to fulfill the ideal life.
+Here, as in other books, Iqbal insists on remembering the past, doing well in the present and preparing for the future, while emphasising love, enthusiasm and energy to fulfil the ideal life.

 Iqbal's 1932 work, the Javed Nama (Book of Javed), is named after and in a manner addressed to his son, who is featured in the poems.
 It follows the examples of the works of Ibn Arabi and Dante's The Divine Comedy, through mystical and exaggerated depictions across time.
 Iqbal depicts himself as Zinda Rud ("A stream full of life") guided by Rumi, "the master", through various heavens and spheres and has the honour of approaching divinity and coming in contact with divine illuminations.
 In a passage reliving a historical period, Iqbal condemns the Muslims who were instrumental in the defeat and death of Nawab Siraj-ud-Daula of Bengal and Tipu Sultan of Mysore by betraying them for the benefit of the British colonists, and thus delivering their country to the shackles of slavery.
-In the end, by addressing his son Javed, he speaks to the young people at large, and guides the "new generation".
+In the end, by addressing his son Javed, he speaks to the young people at large and guides the "new generation".

 Pas Chih Bayed Kard Ay Aqwam-e-Sharq includes the poem "Musafir" ("The Traveller").
-Again, Iqbal depicts Rumi as a character and gives an exposition of the mysteries of Islamic laws and Sufi perceptions.
+Again, Iqbal depicts Rumi as a character and gives an exposition of the mysteries of Islamic law and Sufi perceptions.
 Iqbal laments the dissension and disunity among the Indian Muslims as well as Muslim nations.
 "Musafir" is an account of one of Iqbal's journeys to Afghanistan, in which the Pashtun people are counselled to learn the "secret of Islam" and to "build up the self" within themselves.